Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

 ## Method
-1. Extract data from Google Sheets using GOOGLEFINANCE function.
+1. Extract data from Google Sheets using the GOOGLEFINANCE function.
-2. Clean, convert, and prepare data for analysis.
+2. Clean, convert, and prepare data using Excel functions (e.g., VLOOKUP, date alignment, and filtering).
+To ensure comparability, only trading days where all three markets (S&P 500, FTSE 100, DAX) were open were retained.
+Days with missing data due to holidays or closures in any index were removed.
 3. Construct a hypothetical portfolio using the three indexes.
 4. Set up bins covering the full range of losses.
 5. Calculate relative frequencies for each bin.